riosroger/slickbot/README.md

 `slickbot [options] [command]`

 Options:

     -V, --version         output the version number
     -p, --port <number>   port number or the environment variable SLICKBOT_PORT.
-    -t, --token <string>  slack token or the environment variable SLICKBOT_TOKEN -h, --help            output usage information
+    -t, --token <string>  slack token or the environment variable SLICKBOT_TOKEN.
+    -q, --queue           if jobs should be put on a queue or set SLICKBOT_QUEUE=true.
+    -h, --help            output usage information

   Commands:

     start [options]       starts slickbot.
     stop                  stops slickbot.
-    add                   opens a dialog for adding a slash command. remove <string>       removes the specified slash command. status                displays if slickbot is running.
+    add                   adds a slash command.
+    remove <string>       removes the specified slash command. status                displays if slickbot is running.
-    list                  displays the list of added slash commands.
+    list                  displays the list of saved slash commands. tail                  tails the log.